 Facial + Pilates = facialates

 Pilates is a great workout for toning and tightening—but could it have the same effect on your face?
 That’s the idea behind “facialates,” which is like Pilates, but (you guessed it) for your face.
+Watch the video above to see us put it to the test!

 Designed by New York City’s Haven Spa, the 60-minute facial promises anti-aging benefits thanks to a massage technique meant to activate muscles and sculpt and tone your face.
 The treatment uses a special blend of enzymes, peptides, and anti-aging serums to stimulate collagen and elastin.